claudiu14c/cil-collaborative-filtering/README.md

    ```

 ## Methods
-This section briefly explains how to run the different algorithms, including:
+This section briefly explains how to run the different models, namely:
  - ALS
  - SVD++
  - SVD++ extended
+ - NCF
+ - Bagged NCF

 Each algorithm has a python file (```.py```), and a notebook (```.ipynb```).
 The python scripts can be found in the ```./models``` directory, and the notebooks
 can be found in the ```./notebooks``` directory.

 After initializing the environment, the models can be run with ```python models/modelName.py```.
+We describe how to run each model individually.

 ### ALS
 Running the ```models/ALS.py``` script will perform, over five seeds, 30 iterations, with 15 latent factors, and regularization parameter of 20.